Robert-van-Engelen/Forth500/manual.md

          high address

 A link field points to the previous link field.
-The last link field is zero.
+The last link field at the lowest address of the dictionary is zero.

-The `LAST` variable holds the address of the last entry in the dictionary.
+`LAST` returns the address of the last entry in the dictionary.
 This is where the search for dictionary words starts.

-The `LAST-XT` variable holds the address of the last compiled execution token, which is the location where the machine code of the last word starts.
+`LAST-XT` returns the execution token of the last definition, which is the location where the machine code of the last word starts.

 Code is either machine code or starts with a jump or call machine code instruction of 3 bytes, followed by Forth code (a sequence of execution tokens in a colon definition) or data (constants, variables, values and other words created with `CREATE`).

-Immediate words are marked with the high bit 7 set ($80).
+Immediate words are marked with the length byte high bit 7 set ($80).
 Hidden words have the "smudge" bit 6 ($40) set.
-A word is hidden until successfully compiled.
-`HIDE` hides the last defined word by setting the smudge bit.  `REVEAL` reveals it.
+A word is hidden until successfully compiled.  `HIDE` hides the last defined word by setting the smudge bit.
+`REVEAL` reveals it.
 Incomplete colon definitions with compilation errors should never be revealed.

 There are two words to search the dictionary: